influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 #### Configure Heroku authentication

-To enable Chronograf support using the Heroku OAuth 2.0 provider:

-##### Creating a Heroku application

-To obtain a client ID and application secret for Heroku, follow the guide posted [here](https://devcenter.heroku.com/articles/oauth#register-client).
+1. Obtain a client ID and application secret for Heroku by following the guide posted [here](https://devcenter.heroku.com/articles/oauth#register-client).
-Once your application has been created, those two values should be inserted into the following environment variables (or associated command line option):

-* `HEROKU_CLIENT_ID`
-* `HEROKU_SECRET`
+2. Set the Chronograf environment variables based on your Heroku client credentials:

+    ```sh
+    export HEROKU_CLIENT_ID=<client-id-from-heroku>
+    export HEROKU_SECRET=<client-secret-from-heroku>
+    ```

+3. If you haven't already, set the Chronograf environment with your token secret:

+    ```sh
+    export TOKEN_SECRET=Super5uperUdn3verGu355!
+    ```

-##### Optional Heroku organizations
+##### Heroku organizations (optional)

 To restrict access to members of specific Heroku organizations, use the `HEROKU_ORGS` environment variable (or associated command line option).
 Multiple values must be comma-separated.

-**Example**

-To permit access from the `hill-valley-preservation-society` organization and `the-pinheads` organization, we would use the following environment variable:
+For example, to permit access from the `hill-valley-preservation-society` organization and `the-pinheads` organization, use the following environment variable:

 ```sh
 export HEROKU_ORGS=hill-valley-preservation-sociey,the-pinheads
 ```

 #### Configure Okta authentication

 [Okta](https://developer.okta.com/) is an OAuth 2.0--compliant authorization and authentication provider that can be used with Chronograf to allow access based on granted scopes and permissions.